 will come from this love, and he looks forward to seeing his congregation grow within the Mennonite umbrella.

-Along with Rehoboth Inner Healing Church, the four other churches joining MCEC are Mennonite Disciples Swahili Church, FreeChurch, Shalom Worship & Healing Church, Guelph, and Shalom Worship & Healing Church, Windsor. # hat happens when an Italian American actress and model from Edison, New Jersey, marries a Mennonite farm boy from Lancaster, Pennsylvania?
+Along with Rehoboth Inner Healing Church, the four other churches joining MCEC are Mennonite Disciples Swahili Church, FreeChurch, Shalom Worship & Healing Church, Guelph, and Shalom Worship & Healing Church, Windsor. "

 Catholic and Mennonite worlds collide on YouTube